-Before we can even begin to debate whether you’re better off with an API Proxy or an API Gateway we should probably describe what they are and what they do, and try to get to the fundamental different between them.
+Before we can even begin to debate whether you’re better off with an API proxy or an API gateway we should probably describe what they are and what they do, and try to get to the fundamental difference between them.

 In simple terms you can think of the Proxy providing you a new endpoint for an existing API and adding some lightweight security and monitoring.

-Well, according to some vendors, Gateway products are slow and unwieldy, with complex configuration and poor performance.
+Well, according to some vendors, gateway products are slow and unwieldy, with complex configuration and poor performance.
 The truth is actually the opposite.
-A well-designed and implemented Gateway, like SOA Software’s, will automatically optimize its configuration depending on how it’s being used.
-It can act as a simple, lightweight proxy, offering exception performance, or it when needed it can offer comprehensive service orchestration, transformation, mediation, DoS prevention (including things like Anti-virus, and threat detection), along with incredibly rich content and transport security capabilities that go far beyond anything a simple proxy can offer.
+A well-designed and implemented gateway, like Akana API Gateway, will automatically optimize its configuration depending on how it’s being used.
+It can act as a simple, lightweight proxy, offering exceptional performance, or when needed it can offer comprehensive service orchestration, transformation, mediation, DoS prevention (including things like anti-virus, and threat detection), along with incredibly rich content and transport security capabilities that go far beyond anything a simple proxy can offer.

-But, I hear you saying, how do vendors with Proxy servers do things like SOAP to REST mediation?
+But, I hear you saying, how do vendors with proxy servers do things like SOAP to REST mediation?
 It’s simple, they write code that their customers have to support, or pay for updates anytime something changes.
-Using an API Gateway like ours you can turn your existing services into exceptional APIs with sophisticated security and monitoring enabled in a matter of minutes.
+Using an API gateway, like Akana API Gateway, you can turn your existing services into exceptional APIs with sophisticated security and monitoring enabled in a matter of minutes.
 Try that with a proxy and you’ll quickly find yourself investing a good few weeks or even months writing code, only to do it all over again every single time you need to make a minor change.